 As much as I LOVE color in my photos, I have also been drawn to the bold and moody look that some photographers can beautifully pull off.

-Similar to Recollections, the Storyteller presets also hold a special place for me personally.
+The Storyteller presets also hold a special place for me personally.

 They are the presets that I designed while editing our day-to-day life at home during the 2020 pandemic.

 I wanted to create something new & fresh that was different than anything that I have created before.

 While I love using the Recollections presets for a timeless, faded look, I yearned to add a more bold and crisp look to my photos too.

 What’s so amazing about this collection is that is works well in both indoor and outdoor photos, as well as complimenting skin tones (which is the most important aspect of all of the presets I create).

 At the end of the day, Lightroom presets are only part of the editing process.
 The other part is knowing how to use Lightroom to it’s fullest potential.

 Check out these resources to help you get the most out of editing in Lightroom:

 What’s your editing style?
 Here are 5 Lightroom editing styles that you can easily replicate.